TheCodez/dynamic-occupancy-grid-map/README.md

   <img src="./docs/videos/dogm2_new.gif">
 </p>

-## Requirements
+## Requirements and Setup

-- An operating system that supports the below libraries.
-Tested on Ubuntu 18.04 LTS.
+You need OpenCV, OpenGL, GLFW3, GLEW, GLM and CUDA to compile and run this project.
+You can find the setup instructions for Ubuntu 18.04 LTS and Windows 10 below.

+### Ubuntu 18.04
 - OpenCV: recommended to compile from source following the [official instructions](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
 - OpenGL (from [stackoverflow](https://stackoverflow.com/a/1988688/7260972)):
     ```console